 APAC Program Manager, Melanie Berman speaking at the 2018 Arkansas Aerospace and Defense Summit.
-BL 5 Lieutenant Governor Tim Griffin, Arkansas Economic Development Commission director Mike Preston, Congressman Bruce Westerman as well as a representative of the presenting sponsor, Camden-based defense contractor Lockheed Martin.
+Lieutenant Governor Tim Griffin, Arkansas Economic Development Commission director Mike Preston, Congressman Bruce Westerman as well as a representative of the presenting sponsor, Camden-based defense contractor Lockheed Martin.
 It is important for Arkansas businesses to be aware of APAC and the multitude of government contracting opportunities across the state.
-During the last fiscal year, more than \$223 million in government contracts went to Arkansasbased businesses, of that \$99 million to APAC clients.
+During the last fiscal year, more than \$223 million in government contracts went to Arkansas-based businesses, of that \$99 million to APAC clients.
 If you know of an Arkansas-based business interested in government contracting, have them contact APAC at 501-671-2390 or apac@uaex.edu.
 Great Places director to address Breakthrough Solutions Conference in June "Great places are communities that take action through a strong vision for innovation, collaborative partnerships and a desire to enhance vitality and quality of life," states Liesl Voges, Community Development manager at the Iowa Arts Council and director of the Iowa Great Places Program.
-"It is these communities who will prosper in the 21st century because they cultivate and develop their unique and cultivate and develop their unique and authentic assets."
+"It is these communities who will prosper in the 21st century because they cultivate and develop their unique and authentic assets."
 Keynote speaker for the 2018 Breakthrough Solutions Conference to be held on June 7, Voges will address "Great Places Create Great Opportunities."
 The Iowa Great Places Program is a nationally known program with the purpose of nurturing and recognizing communities throughout the state of Iowa to become great places.
-"We are delighted that Ms. Voges will be coming to share her insights," Liesl Voges, director of the Iowa Great Places Program and keynote speaker for the 2018 Breakthrough Solutions Conference on June 7. said Mark Peterson, professor of Community and Economic Development.
+"We are delighted that Ms. Voges will be coming to share her insights," June 7. said Mark Peterson, professor of Community and Economic Development.
 "Arkansas communities strive to become great places to live, work and play, so we look forward to hearing what they have learned through their experience."
 The conference will take place at the University of Arkansas Cooperative Extension headquarters in Little Rock on June 7, with a preconference workshop on June 6.
 More information on these events will soon be available at www.uaex.edu/breakthrough-solutions.
-6 Concord students learn about nutrition through AR Foods program Cleburne County Extension Service hosted an Arkansas Foods program at Concord School District during February and March for K through 12 grades.
+Concord students learn about nutrition through AR Foods program Cleburne County Extension Service hosted an Arkansas Foods program at Concord School District during February and March for K through 12 grades.
 A total of 420 students were reached.
 Arkansas Foods is a series of mini-lessons, posters, newsletters and tasting activities.
 The project was created in response to the need for more nutrition education resources in the cafeteria.
-The project focuses on 10 food
+The project focuses on 10 food features during the fall and 10 food features during the spring.

-Children and workers show heir enthusiasm for the Arkansas Foods program at Concord.
-LRSO and UA Little Rock partner on Coleman Creek cleanup
+Children and workers show their enthusiasm for the Arkansas Foods program LRSO and UA Little Rock partner on Coleman Creek cleanup